Swords to Plowshares

-Swords to Plowshares is a veterans organization that provides job training, housing, and benefits advocacy to low income and homeless U.S. military veterans.
-Swords to Plowshares also operates a drop-in center for veterans requiring emergency services, and engages in policy work.
+Swords to Plowshares is a veterans service organization that provides job training, housing, and benefits advocacy to low income and homeless U.S. military veterans.
+Since 1974, Swords to Plowshares has advocated on behalf of all veterans, providing services that are informed by the experiences of their clients.
+The agency operates two service centers for veterans to access resources and begin their path to housing, self-sufficiency, and/or healthcare.
+Swords to Plowshares also advocates for the rights and wellbeing of veterans at the federal, state, and local levels.
 It is a 501(c)(3) non-profit organization headquartered in San Francisco, supported by governmental and private grants, as well as donations from individuals.
-Michael Blecker is the executive director.
+Tramecia Garner is the executive director.

-Mission Statement
+Mission statement

 War causes wounds and suffering that last beyond the battlefield.
-Swords to Plowshares’ mission is to heal the wounds of war, to restore dignity, hope, and self-sufficiency to all veterans in need, and to prevent and end homelessness and poverty among veterans.
+Swords to Plowshares' mission is to support veterans as they navigate the challenges of post-military life, and to prevent and end veteran homelessness through wrap-around care and informed advocacy.

 History

 1970s

 Swords to Plowshares was founded in 1974 by six veterans who had been assigned as VISTA volunteers to work in Bay Area Veterans Administration (VA) facilities.
 They became concerned that the VA was not properly addressing the needs of returning Vietnam veterans.
 Within four years, Swords to Plowshares became the first organization certified by the Veterans Administration to represent U.S. military veterans seeking compensation.

 The organization began to raise awareness of, and advocate for, veterans suffering from Post Traumatic Stress Disorder PTSD and exposure to Agent Orange during the Vietnam War, resulting in Swords to Plowshares accepting a federal grant for veteran service agencies representing veterans who suffered health disorders as a consequence of Agent Orange exposure.